Its not until about halfway through the first beer that I realise I’m on a date.

 Leon was stuffy with heat.
 A thick, solid humidity that broke at night with thunderous storms.
 Rainy season at the wrong time of year.
-I woke up late and made breakfast at the big wooden table in the hostel, breathing in the smells of hot air and damp earth, the tropical forest smells of the small courtyard at the middle of the hostel.
-After only a few days I was getting stuck in the delicious laziness of that small, sleepy city – a colourful, crumbling remnant of the Spanish colonists.
+I woke up late and made breakfast at the big wooden table in the hostel, breathing in the smells of hot air and damp earth, the tropical forest scent of the small courtyard at the middle of the hostel.
+After only a few days, I was already getting stuck in the delicious laziness of that small, sleepy city – a colourful, crumbling remnant of the Spanish colonists.
 But the entire reason I’d come to Leon was to do the volcano boarding on Cerro Negro.
-It was what backpackers did here, and here I was, being a backpacker.
-So that morning when I bumped into Jaime at reception – he was always at reception – I asked him if I could book the tour for the next day.
-It was time for a new challenge.
+It was what backpackers did, and here I was, being a backpacker.
+So that morning, when I bumped into Jaime at reception – he was always at reception – I asked him if I could book the tour.
 In return, he asked if I wanted to get a drink.

 It all started out so well.
 He was funny, he had good chat.
 We were having a nice time.
 Who knows – if he’d kept it up maybe there’d have been a second date.
-But – and this generalisation comes from several weeks in the country – Nicaraguan guys can be a bit… intense.
+But – and this blatant generalisation comes from several months of experience – some Latino guys can be a bit… intense.
 By the time we were eating, Jaime had got weird.
 A polite, British way of saying it would be “full on”.
 He’d already told me he’d like to be my boyfriend.
-He kept telling me that I had the kind of figure Nicaraguan men love (by which I think he meant I’m “a bit fat”) but that I was white, which was the best of both worlds.
+He kept telling me that I had the kind of figure Nicaraguan men love – using a gesture that I think meant I’m “a bit fat” – but because I was also white it was the best of both worlds.
 Lucky curvy, pasty me!
 When my mouth was full of omelette, he asked if he could kiss me.
 No, cabron, you can’t kiss me half an hour into a first date while I’m still eating!
 In fact, for future reference for ALL guys out there – food comes first for me.
 You don’t maintain this sexy, Nicaraguan-coveted figure by interrupting meals for nonsense like kissing.

 Finally, still giggly from the beers and heady from the general heat of Leon, which felt like the hottest, sweatiest city in the world, Jaime drove me back to the hostel.
 I couldn’t wait to get back into the weak breeze of the fan and the general normality of people who weren’t about to ask me to have babies with them.
 Back at reception, about two feet from the faces of the hostel staff, he tried very very hard to kiss me.
 I turned it into an awkward hug, twice (after months of bad Tinder dates I’m incredibly skilled at evading kisses I don’t want), and escaped back inside to collapse in a fit of giggles.